sindresorhus/has-flag/readme.md

 ### hasFlag(flag, [argv])

-Returns a boolean whether the flag exists.
+Returns a boolean for whether the flag exists.

 #### flag